Skip to content

 About Museum of Lead Mining

 The Museum of Lead Mining represents the social and industrial history of this once important lead mining area.
 Lead has been found in this area since Roman times.
 The industry was at its most active between the 1700's and the 1950's.
 At first the miners spent the summer working the mines and lived in tents by the burn.
 Later, the land owner gave the miners plots of land for them to build their own homes.
 This meant they could work all year round.
 Wanlockhead is the highest village in Scotland, competing with Leadhills for this title.
 The isolated community developed strong support mechanisms with an early welfare state and education underpinning the families development.
-Women were employed with the Ayrshire lace making industry, known locally as 'floo'erin', reflecting the delicate lace flowers that were embroidered by candle light before being sent to merchants in Glasgow and Edinburgh.
-The lead was smelted locally.
-This caused significant health problems.
-The lead bars, or ingots, were transported to the port of Leith, outside Edinburgh. from there, the ingots were taken by sea to the Nederland's.
+Women were employed with the Ayrshire lace making industry, known locally as 'floo'erin'.
+The name reflected the delicate lace flowers that were embroidered by candle light before being sent to merchants in Glasgow and Edinburgh.
+The mined lead ore was processed and smelted locally.
+The lead bars, or ingots, were transported to the port of Leith, outside Edinburgh.
+From there, the ingots were taken by sea to the Nederland's.

-A tour of Straitsteps Cottages allow you to walk through the living conditions of the miners families in the 1750's, 1850's and 1910.
+Your guide will take you on a short walk to Straitsteps Cottages.
+Here you can see how the miners lived with their families in the 1750s, 1850s and 1920.
 The cottages were small and the conditions simple.
 Mains water did not reach the village until the 1950's.

 Lochnell Mine was worked between 1710 and 1860.
-It is one of the few mines open to the public.
+It is the only lead mine open to the public in Scotland.
 You can walk into the narrow level and see how the miners worked and followed the veins of lead.

 The Miners' Library was formed in 1756.
-From the mid eighteenth century to the end of the nineteenth, community or subscription libraries flourished all over Scotland.
-A community library was simply a club which members joined upon payment of an entry fee and subscription.
-Most of the money raised in this way was spent on books and a permanent library was gradually accumulated.
+This was one of the earliest worker's subscription libraries in Europe.
 When the library was founded books were an expensive and relatively scarce commodity being printed mainly in London.
 The books covered many subjects including religion, overseas travel, politics, mineralogy and of course mining.
+It is said that the library was established to control the unruly behaviour of the miners!

 Gold is found in the local streams.
-It can be collected by gold panning.
-The museum has some gold panning tanks where you can try out your luck!
-Gold panning licenses are available as well as courses.
-The licenses are provided by the Buccleuch Estates, but can be purchased through the shop.
+You can try your luck with our gold panning tanks.
+One of our guides will take you thrugh the process.
+If you want to go gold panning in the local streams, you are required to by a licence from the landowner.
+The museum can sell you a licence on behalf of Buccleuch Estates.
+Longer courses are also available.
 Local gold was used in the crowns for both King James Vth and Mary, Queen of Scots.
 More recently gold, panned from streams in the Wanlockhead area, was given by the British Gold Panning Association for incorporation in the mace of the Scottish Parliament.
 The mace was presented to the Scottish Parliament in 1999 by HM Queen Elizabeth 11.
 The gold was formed into a wedding band that represented 'the marriage of Parliament, the land and the people'.

 More like Museum of Lead Mining